 Geofencing

-Geofencing uses GPS data to define a virtual boundary around a specific location, such as a store, shopping mall, or event venue.
-When a customer enters or exits this area, a predefined action can be triggered—most often a push notification, SMS, or RCS message.
+Geofencing uses GPS data to draw a virtual boundary around a location, such as a store, shopping mall, or event venue.
+When a customer crosses that boundary, a predefined action is triggered: a push notification, SMS, or RCS message.

 Typical use cases include: